 Pimba music

 During Festas dos Santos Populares, you’ll hear pimba from every street corner!
-It’s upbeat music, and it might be hard to sit still.
+It’s upbeat music, and we find it very difficult to sit still!
 The lyrics are pretty silly (sometimes raunchy!), and you might see a lot of laughter from locals during the songs.

 Portuguese folk music has some elements, but it’s basically pop music with minimum lyrics.
 People of all ages will join the dance floor to show their moves!
 Join in!